Love Advice From the Valentine Stampers of Loveland, CO

 Every year, thousands of valentines are re-routed through Loveland, a northern Colorado city that enthusiastically embraces its charming name.
 For two weeks leading up to Valentine’s Day, 50 volunteers — mostly retired folks — hand stamp cards that arrive from all over the world.

-In a makeshift mailroom, the festive volunteers are dressed in shades of pink and red, giving special treatment to the valentines.
-Each envelope gets two stamps: a romantic verse that’s selected in an annual contest, and a second one that shows the card traveled through “The Sweetheart City.”
+In a makeshift mailroom, the festive volunteers dress in shades of pink and red, giving special treatment to the valentines.
+Each envelope gets two stamps: a romantic verse selected in an annual contest and a second one that shows the card traveled through “The Sweetheart City.”

-“When February comes, this is where I belong,” says Delaine Phillips, who has been a volunteer stamper for 24 years.
-Her veteran status shows: while most volunteers sit down to stamp, Phillips prefers standing up because she’s found the technique helps her achieve firm, steady and consistent stamps.
+“When February comes, this is where I belong,” says Delaine Phillips, who has been a volunteer stamper for more than 25 years.
+Her veteran status shows.
+Most volunteers sit down to stamp, but Phillips prefers standing up because she’s found the technique helps her achieve firm, steady and consistent stamps.

-Playing the role of Cupid, after all, is a coveted duty here in Loveland.
+After all, playing the role of Cupid is a coveted duty here in Loveland.
 The waiting list to volunteer is 98 names deep, and it’s rare for an opening in the Valentine’s mail room to open up.

-Volunteers are mostly longtime Loveland residents, who share both a love for their city as well as the February holiday they’ve essentially been bequeathed by way of living here.
+Volunteers are primarily longtime Loveland residents who share both a love for their city as well as the February holiday they’ve essentially been bequeathed by way of living here.

-“In any relationship, you give more than you take,” says Phillips, a widow who was married for 64 1/2 years.
+“In any relationship, you give more than you take,” says Phillips, a widow, married for nearly 65 years.

 The story of how Loveland got its name isn’t romantic per se: the city’s name pays homage to William A.H.
 Loveland, the president of the Colorado Central Railroad.
 But over the years, residents of Loveland have assigned special meaning to their city’s name by adopting lovely traditions.

-But it was Loveland’s valentine re-routing program is what got everything started.
+But it was Loveland’s Valentine re-routing program that got everything started.
 The program began in 1946.

 Anywhere between 100,000 to 200,000 Valentine’s Day cards get re-routed through Loveland each year, says Dixie Daly of the Loveland Chamber of Commerce.